aicenter/FUP/exams/building-trees/index.md

 (node 1 (list (leaf 3) (node 2 (list (leaf 4))))) ; not correct
 ```

-Your file should be called `task3.rkt` and should export the `add-edge` and
+Your file should be called `building-trees.rkt` and should export the `add-edge` and
 `build-tree` functions and the structures `node` and `leaf`.
 ```scheme
 #lang racket